meteostat/dev/src/python/normals.md

 # Climate Normals

 Climate normals provide an overview of the typical weather at a given location.
 Normals are usually calculated over a period of 30 years.
-You can also use a custom range of years, though.

 ## Example